Asian Art Outpost

 kou ryuu

-This kind of prosperity applies to a business.
+興隆 is a kind of prosperity that applies to a business.
 Something great to hang behind your desk if you are a small or large business owner.
-Doing so says that you either are a successful business, or you wish success and prosperity for your business.
+Doing so says that you either are a booming business or you wish success and prosperity for your business.

 Can also be translated as thriving, flourishing, brisk business, and other words related to prosperity in business.